devsaxena974/ProjectPenney-Group1/README.md

 can someone update this once the processing file has code in it

 #### `heatmap.py`
-This file generates heatmaps based on pre-calculated win data from the simulation.
-The function takes the processed data and creates two customizable heatmaps for each version of the game.
+This file generates two customizable heatmaps based on pre-calculated win data from the simulation functions

 The `get_data` function reads game results from a JSON file, formats them into a matrix, and prepares the data for visualization.